-Prerequisite: Algebra 2 H or Department Approval
+Prerequisite: Algebra 1 (Grade 8) or Department Approval

 This course is designed for the outstanding math student who is capable of learning topics at a much quicker pace.
-The units of study include: transformational geometry, analytical and Euclidean geometry (including proof), coordinate geometry, quadrilaterals, solid geometry, right triangle trigonometry, and construction.
-An independent study project in mathematics is required.
-This course culminates with the June Common Core Geometry Regents examination, the third of three required exams for the Advanced Regents Diploma.
+The units of study include transformational geometry, analytical and Euclidean geometry (including proof), coordinate geometry, quadrilaterals, solid geometry, right triangle trigonometry, and construction.
+This course culminates with the June Next Generation Geometry Regents examination, one of three required exams for the Advanced Regents Diploma.
 Graphing calculators and dynamic geometry software will be utilized in this class.